mpv-player/mpv/DOCS/man/ipc.rst

 which response goes with which command.
 Commands may optionally include a ``request_id`` which, if provided in the command request, will be copied verbatim into the response. mpv does not intrepret the ``request_id`` in any way; it is solely for the use of the requester.
+The only requirement is that the ``request_id`` field must be an integer (a number without fractional parts in the range ``-2^63..2^63-1``).
+Using other types is deprecated and will currently show a warning.
+In the future, this will raise an error.

 For example, this request: